Family History Storytime – Preschool Books and Lesson Plans

 I’ve always wanted to volunteer at the Tucson Family History Center near where I live.
 After giving a presentation at their Family History Fair in February (Kid Genealogists, a presentation I also gave at RootsTech with Emily Schroeder and Melissa Finlay), I got to talking with one of the directors about possibly starting a children’s family history group.
 I thought about it the whole way home and realized that I had plenty of lesson ideas already created from writing the kids book club posts here each month.

-We decided to have a consistent weekly schedule, like the library does for their story time.
+We decided to do it weekly, like the library does for their story time.
 I made lesson plans for a preschool-kindergarten level book, activity, and craft each week.
-The family history center directors agreed to open the center on Mondays just for this, so the regulars wouldn’t be disturbed.
-They recruited a couple family history consultants to help and be there in case any parents wanted help researching while there.
 We moved the microfilm readers and opened up a big space for the kids to sit and hear the story.

 April was our first month of family history storytime.
-We advertised on the Tucson macaroni kid calendar and to the LDS wards closest to the family history center and created a Facebook event.
 Our flyer said:

 Family History Storyime: Learning about family history, heritage, and culture through stories, songs, activities, and play.
 Opportunity for parents to research afterward.
 Our program is designed for parents to participate with their preschool age children, 3-5 years old, but all ages are welcome!